 If making dipping sauces, make those up before you assemble your pigs in a blanket and store in fridge until ready to dip.

-Start this recipe by preheating the air fryer to 350-365 degrees F. While it heats up, lightly flour a surface and unroll the crescent roll dough.
+Preheat the air fryer to 350-365°F. While it heats up, lightly flour a surface and unroll the crescent roll dough.

 Fresh Tip

-• Remember every air fryer cooks slightly different, so test a few first and make your own notes and adjustments.
+- Remember every air fryer heats differently, so test a few first.
 Start with the lower temp and time and adjust.

 Next, separate the dough at the perforations to form 8 triangles.
 Then, cut each triangle into three or four smaller triangles, making a total of 24 or more triangles.
-Using a pizza cutter makes this process much more manageable than if you used a small knife.
+Using a pizza cutter makes this process much more manageable than using a small knife.

 Note that you will likely have more little smokies than you do crescent dough pieces.
-I like to cut some of my triangles into fourths to make enough pieces for as many mini sausages as possible, I figure some people like less “bread” anyway.
+I like to cut some of my triangles into fourths to make enough pieces for as many mini sausages as possible; I figure some people prefer less bread anyway.

 Next, place one cocktail sausage on the widest portion of the triangle and roll it toward the pointed end.
 Notice that the dough overlaps as it wraps around the sausage to form a sweet little blanket.

-For a shiny or glossy finish brush with egg wash.
-All you need to do is beat an egg with one teaspoon of water and brush it all over the dough with a pastry brush.
+For a shiny finish, brush with egg wash.
 Then, sprinkle the surfaces with your choice of seasoning or a salt blend.
-These steps are optional, but they are easy to do and really bring the appetizer to the next level.
+These steps are optional, but they are easy to do and bring the appetizer to the next level.

-When ready to bake, set the pigs in blanket with the seam side down into the air fryer basket.
+When ready to bake, set the pigs in blankets with the seam side down into the air fryer basket.

-Now, bake the pigs in blankets in the air fryer for about 5 minutes until they are puffed and golden.
+Bake the pigs in blankets in the air fryer for about 5 minutes until they are puffed and golden.
 Depending on your air fryer, you may need to bake them a bit longer.
-I used the Ninja Foodi XL, and they baked beautifully at 350 degrees for about 5 minutes.
+I used the Ninja Foodi XL, and they baked beautifully at 350°F for about 5 minutes.

 Oven Baked Pigs in a Blanket

-First, preheat the oven to 375 degrees.
-Next, assemble the pigs in blankets as directed in the air fryer instructions.
+First, preheat the oven to 375°F (190° C).
+Assemble the pigs in blankets as directed in the air fryer instructions.
 One by one, place them onto a parchment paper or silicone mat-lined baking sheet with the seam side down.

 Then, bake for 12-15 minutes until they are golden brown on the surface.
 Serve hot with your favorite dipping sauces!